 The Crone Chronicles: Reclaiming the Story of Baba Yaga

-This play showcases the power of physical theatre storytelling and minimal set design to create a vibrant and immersive experience.
-The physicality of the performance draws heavily from the teachings of Jacques LeCoq.
-The actors use their bodies to convey emotion, meaning, and character, creating a dynamic and engaging performance.
-The use of clowning and mask work adds to the play's whimsical tone, adding levity to the story's darker themes.
+This play showcases the power of physical theatre storytelling to create an immersive experience.
+Our physicality of the performance draws heavily from the teachings of Jacques LeCoq.
+We use our bodies to convey emotion, meaning, and character to create a more dynamic and engaging performance.
+Throughout the show, we generate sound with folly, using our bodies and musical props to immerse the audience in the world of the story.
+The minimal set design also allows the audience to use their imagination and fill in the blanks.

 Meet the Team Behind The Crone Chronicles